RedHatInsights/insights-core/docs/api.rst

 Blacklists
     A list of files or commands to never upload.
 Filters
-    A set of grep-like strings used to filter files before adding them to the archive.
+    A set of simple strings used to filter files before adding them to the archive.
 Dynamic Uploader Configuration
     The client will download a configuration file from Red Hat (by